aoterodelaroza/aoterodelaroza.github.io/_critic2/99_examples/example_11_01_simple-integration.md

 to have it generate the atomic basins.
 Finally, we load the `CHGCAR` file as field 4 and mark it as an integrand for our YT calculation.

+**Important note:** occasionally, strange results may be obtained from the integration of atomic charges with VASP due to noise in the `AECCAR0` file.
+To prevent this, do not use `ADDGRID=.TRUE.` in your `INCAR` file.

 ### Abinit

 If you are using PAW datasets, then the reconstructed valence density